First-order ANIL provably learns representations despite overparametrization

-Extending \cref{thm:main} to a finite number of tasks is left open for future work. \cref{sec:experiments} empirically supports that a similar result should hold.
-An analysis similar to \citet{collins2022maml} (finite tasks and samples) is not desirable, as mimicking the infinite samples case through concentration would omit the unlearning part, as explained above.
+Extending \cref{thm:main} to a finite number of tasks is left open for future work. \cref{sec:experiments} empirically supports that a similar result holds.
+A finite tasks and sample analysis similar to \citet{collins2022maml} is not desirable, as mimicking the infinite samples case through concentration would omit the unlearning part, as explained above.
 With misspecification, we believe that extending \cref{thm:main} to a finite number of tasks is directly linked to relaxing \cref{ass:random}.
 Indeed, the empirical task mean and covariance are not exactly $0$ and the identity matrix in that case.
 Obtaining a convergence result with general task mean and covariance would then help in understanding the finite tasks case.